AqsaIftikhar88/AI-Based-ICD-10-Coding-for-Disease-Classification/README.md

 - Expanding the dataset with more medical records and ICD-10 codes.
 - Increasing the number of supported disease categories.
 - Improving model accuracy with larger and better-quality datasets.
-- Exploring advanced NLP architectures such as **BERT (Bidirectional Encoder Representations from Transformers)**.
-- Integrating the system more deeply into healthcare applications.
-- Improving multilingual medical-text understanding.

 ---